Spanish military conspiracy of 1936: Political plan

-Constitución de la República Española, 1931 (PDF).

 Political vision as to how the post-coup Spain would look like was confused and vague.
 This was partially the result of political divisions within the officer corps, e.g. some conspirators were fiercely monarchist (Kindelán, Orgaz) and some were fiercely republican (Mola, Goded).
 Ambiguity resulted also from the corporative military perception that it was the political class which by pursuing party interests brought the country to the brink of disaster, and hence, that political declarations should be scaled to a minimum; the rising was to be "for Spain", with no specific political goal.
 This was the reason why military conspirators were determined not to make any political commitments when speaking e.g. to the Falangists or the Carlists.
 This, on the other hand, would soon not prevent key rebels - like Mola, Franco, or Queipo - from flying the republican tri-color flag and ending their radio broadcasts or manifestos with "¡Viva la República!".

 The period immediately after the coup was to be a "brief parenthesis" in the constitutional life.
 The 1931 constitution would be suspended and president and the government dismissed.
 All power (except judiciary) would be assumed by all-military "Directorio" of a president and 4 members, heading key ministries, while "consejeros técnicos" would take over other specific branches of public administration.
 Having introduced law and order, the Directorate would organize elections to a constituent assembly; they were to be held "in the manner that shall be deemed most appropriate", but with introduction of a carné electoral, not available to illiterates and criminals.
 The assembly would then decide upon the future regime of the country.

 Despite references to a constituent assembly deciding upon the future, conspirators envisioned some political tasks for the Directorio itself.
 Though it was not supposed to alter the republican regime, it was also to abolish all legislation incompatible with "new organic system of the state".
 There was no mention about doing away with the party system altogether, yet parties who receive "inspiration from abroad" were to be banned.
 All republican secular laws, religious liberty and separation of Church and state were to be maintained, yet there would be no "persecución religiosa".
 Also all republican social legislation would remain in place.
 Agrarian problem would be solved "on the basis of developing small property", with a cryptic note on "collective cultivation where the former is not possible".
 Further social tones were introduced by pledges to do away with unemployment and illiteracy.
 The future state would be "strong and disciplined".
 Some scholars, however, quote documents which envisioned a decisively distinct version, with earlier legislation as to "materia religiosa y social" reverted, the party system abolished and vague references to "otros países" setting an example.